Thirteen (TV series): Production

 The series was shot on location in Bristol.
-The finale is set in a house in the Lockleaze suburb of Bristol, featuring the Purdown BT Tower, which is mentioned by name in the show.
+The finale is set in a house in the Lockleaze suburb of Bristol, featuring the Purdown BT Tower, which is mentioned in the show.

-The title music is "In Your Dreams" from the album Wild Go by Dark Dark Dark.
-The final episode features a cover of Royal Blood's "Out of the Black" by Billie Marten.
+The title music is In Your Dreams from the album Wild Go by Dark Dark Dark.
+The final episode features a cover of Royal Blood's Out of the Black by Billie Marten.

+Reception

+The series received generally positive reception, with reviews especially praising Comer's performance.
+The review aggregator, Rotten Tomatoes, gave the series an 88% favourable rating based on 17 reviews, with an average score of 7.2/10.

+Writing in the Boston Herald, Mark Perigard wrote: "Thirteen digs into the rhythms of a family trying to rebuild itself on lies.
+Comer's performance — as a 26-year-old stunted as a 13-year-old — is beautiful.
+She can be endearing, mystifying and aggravating, sometimes in the same moment."
+Robert Lloyd in the Los Angeles Times stated: "For a crime story it is unusually gentle and generous toward its characters; it is not cynical or despairing – indeed, it is in the end a love story, or rather, several interlocking love stories set in contrast to the pathological mockery of one."
+In The Wall Street Journal, Dorothy Rabinowitz praised Comer's performance: "Ms. Comer delivers a compelling portrayal as Ivy, who, even in the grip of terror, projects an air of dangerousness."
+Sarah Doran of the Radio Times thought that Valene Kane's scenes "...are among the show's most intriguing, simmering with sexual tension and professional frustration."

 DVD release and streaming

 Thirteen was released on DVD on Region 2 in the United Kingdom and Ireland from 2 Entertain on 18 April 2016, on Region 1 in the United States and Canada via Acorn DVD and BBC DVD on 2 August 2016, and on Region 4 in Australia on 7 September 2016.
 The series has also been released on DVD in Germany from distribution company Polyband on 27 January 2017.

 The series is also available for streaming or purchase via Amazon Video, and is available for streaming on the BBC iPlayer.
 Peacock also offers the show in the United States.